just-a-miner/moreepochs/README.md

 ---------------

-~ command line option "-strap" now works for AMD Polaris GPUs on video drivers 20.5.1+, that allows the mod to outperform any other miners for Polaris GPUs.
+~ command line option "-strap" now works for AMD Polaris GPUs on video drivers 20.5.1+, that allows the mod to outperform any other miner for Polaris GPUs.

 ~ now miner supports Nvidia drivers 460.89+ and initializes NVML properly with these drivers, so temperature monitoring, fan control and power draw